2025

 I Wish You Could See

 A 10ft long scrap metal sculpture of a demon-looking creature with sharp claws, big teeth, and huge wings.
 The wings are open but curve towards the ground creating a shady spot.
 The creature is facing a person sitting in front of it, who looks like they are about to be eaten or attacked.
-It is supposed to represent facing your demons in some way, either to make piece, reminisce, or set out to destroy.
+It is supposed to represent facing your demons in some way, either to make peace, reminisce, or set out to destroy.
 This is an opportunity to face the awful things in our heads that cannot be adequately described but relayed through art.
 A chance to scream and yell at a physical manifestation of the things that haunt all of us.

 Inikadowa